bazingayu/RealTime_Rendering_Projects/README.md

-this is the code for TCD CS7GV3 realtime rendering **Lab2 and Lab3**
+showcase the C++ + OPENGL skills.
+Developed some fundamental effects for real time rendering.

 Lab2 and Lab3 use different main.cpp